(Pinky's Adventures can be found at the bottom of the page.)This cool little dog is the amalgamation of some pretty amazing breeding.

 The vigor and power of her progeny will not be in doubt, (as time has demonstrated.)

-We made one breeding (to Pinga) and the pups were spoken for within a couple of weeks of letting anyone know they existed.
+couple of weeks of letting anyone know they existed.
 Ditto when we bred her to our

 Nemesis-Rooster dog.

-We believe the progeny of this little girl will enhance any breeding program.
+the progeny of this little girl will enhance any breeding program.

 The pups shown below are NOT For Sale. (they're years old now) We're just showing 'em off.